AkramHourani/MapperBot/README.md

 # iSCAN Algorithm
 For details please read the full paper describing the algorithm and the robot’s function.
-The project indludes three sample LIDAR row data collected using MapperBot.
-To run the demo: **\iSCAN\main.m**
+The project indludes three sample LIDAR row data collected using MapperBot, to run the demo: **\iSCAN\main.m**
+You can try the different measurements by uncommenting the relevant file inside: \iSCAN\main.m
 You can change the algorithm parameters under in the file: \iSCAN\Parameters.m

-The project is developped by Dr Akram Al-Hourani (2019)
+The project is developed by Dr Akram Al-Hourani (2019)
-Codition of use: please cite the paper
+Condition of use: please cite the paper